 “Inclusive educational communities are those which take account of the needs of individuals and where individuals are valued, feel secure and have a sense of belonging.”

 Pupils with special educational needs and/or disabilities must have their needs met in line with the SEN Code of Practice.

 Sherrier seeks to enable more pupils who have special educational needs to be included successfully within mainstream education.
+If your child has special educational needs or a disability and you would like your child to attend Sherrier, please contact our SENDCo, Mrs N Ashby who can discuss admissions with you.
 This means that we have a clear responsibility to make reasonable adjustments to accommodate the needs of pupils with special educational needs and disabilities.

 There are high expectations of all learners at Sherrier.
 For children with special educational needs and/or disabilities 'Quality First Teaching' is the first key priority in addressing those needs.
 Teachers plan learning opportunities that enable children to develop positive relationships and actively seek to remove barriers to learning and participation.
 If it is evident that further support is required this maybe through work within the classrrom alongside a learning Support Assistant (LSA).

-Please click here to view our full SEND policy and here to view our accessibility plan.
+Please click here to view our accessibility plan.

 The Stages of Provision